 The principal objective of the Central Bank of Madagascar is to formulate and implement monetary policy in support of a stable market-based financial system.

-- Ministry of Finance & Economy
+- Ministry of Finance and Economy

 The Ministry of Finance is responsible for developing and maintaining sound fiscal and economic policies that facilitate socio-economic development.